 To participate in the program, participants must be at high risk, defined as having more than 5 risk factors across the individual, peer, school, family, and community domains.

 The intensity and duration of the In It Together program is matched to needs.
-Typically, this will involve weekly meetings and Friday and Saturday recreation opportunities.
+Typically, this will involve weekly meetings with youth and their families.
 The program components include the following:

-- Primary prevention: presentations on positive parenting, prevention advice, and age-appropriate developmental and social expectations are given to parents.
+- Primary prevention: Prevention advice and age-appropriate developmental and social expectations are given to parents.
 Individual support for parents is also available;

 - Secondary prevention: at-risk youth (12-18 years old) who have already had contact with police are identified for skill building and pro-social recreational activities, one-on-one services with an outreach worker, and individualized case management;